papivot/pksconcourse/README.md

-# Concourse Docker image/scripts and pipeline for PKS/Harbor
+# Concourse Docker image/scripts and Pipeline for PKS/Harbor

 How to deploy and run the pipeline -